-Racial/Socioeconomic: The greatest magnitude for the percentage of minority student independent variable assigned to models with the corresponding Communication Arts dependent variable was -.15, while mathematics was a more augmented -.27.
-Elevated regression coefficients for level-one FRL independent variables were offset by Level-two FRL predictors with dueling directionality.
+Racial/Socioeconomic: The percentage of minority students compared alongside Communication Arts achievement revealed the depressive relationship between racial demographics and achievement.
 When the aggregate slope values are computed, slopes as great as -.25 are found for the Communication Arts dependent variable, while the level-two FRL slopes for the mathematics outcome models were found to be statistically insignificant, precluding a like computation for that dependent variable.